psignoret/microsoft-graph-docs/api-reference/beta/api/authorizationpolicy-list-defaultuserroleoverrides.md

 Get the **defaultUserRoleOverrides** collection of the [authorizationPolicy](../resources/authorizationPolicy.md).

+Each **defaultUserRoleOverride** object identifies a scenario and a list of directory [role permissions](/resources/unifiedrolepermission) applicable to that scenario.
+Role permissions can be added, updated, or removed to customize [users' default permissions](/azure/active-directory/fundamentals/users-default-permissions) in an organization, for the scenario in question.
+A **defaultUserRoleOverride** can also be reset to follow Microsoft's default setting.

 ## Permissions

 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).